Private, public, and web-public channels

 • In private channels with protected history, new subscribers can only see messages sent after they join.
 For example, a new manager would not be able to see past discussions regarding their own hiring process or performance management.

-Organization administrators and channel administrators can always:
+This means organization administrators and channel administrators can:

 • See and modify the channel's name and description.